Aslanbayli/blackjack-js/README.md

 # Blackjack in vanilla javascript
 This is a simple Blackjack game made without using any additional frameworks.
 You play against the computer and can keep track of your progress via scoreboard.
-There are instructions below on how to run and how ro edit if needed.

-## How to run
+## How to Run
-* take a deep breath
 * clone the repository
-* open the index.html file in a browser of your choice
+* open the `index.html` file in a browser of your choice
 * get ready for an ultimate battle against computer
 * enjoy the game

 ![demo1](/demo/ss_demo.png)

-## How to use
+## How to Use
 There are three buttons available for your choice.
 * You take your turn by pressing **"hit"**
 * When you think you are done, you press **"stand"**